How Trump quietly made the historic decision to launch strikes in Iran - Local News 8

 But senior Trump officials also initially distanced themselves from the attack, issuing statements that Israel took unilateral action and the US was not involved.

-As Israel continued its military campaign in Israel, Trump traveled to Alberta, Canada, for a G-7 summit, only to return to Washington early “because of what’s going on in the Middle East,” the White House said.
+As Israel continued its military campaign in Iran, Trump traveled to Alberta, Canada, for a G7 summit, only to return to Washington early “because of what’s going on in the Middle East,” the White House said.
 Trump spent much of the past week meeting in the Situation Room with his national security team to review attack plans and their potential consequences.

 On Thursday, White House press secretary Karoline Leavitt read a statement dictated by Trump: “Based on the fact that there’s a substantial chance of negotiations that may or may not take place with Iran in the near future, I will make my decision whether or not to go within the next two weeks.”